 29LT Zarid Serif type family consists of 16 styles, 8 Standard styles, and 8 Slanted styles, covering the following weights: Thin, Extra Light, Light, Regular, Medium, Semi Bold, Bold, and Black.
 The Arabic and the Latin mirror each other’s appearances much like fraternal twins with compatible attitudes.

-The typeface includes advanced typographical support with features such as ligatures, alternates and stylistics sets inspired by calligraphy to improve the legibility of the fonts.
+The typeface includes advanced typographic features (ligatures, alternates and stylistic sets) that improve legibility and give diverse typesetting options.
 The fonts cover all Middle Eastern, North African, Eastern European, Central European, Western European, and North and South American Languages.
 The number of glyphs per font is 1550+.

 “The word Zarid means strong, robust.
 And indeed, 29LT Zarid Arabic’s persona contains a robust arsenal of qualities and attitudes appropriate for countless monolingual or bilingual typographic concepts and visual explorations.”
 Extract from 29LT Zarid typeface review, written by Diane Mikhae, for “Typographica 2016 Favorite Fonts”.